chris-grainger/chris-grainger/README.md

 - 👋 Hi, I’m Chris Grainger

-- 👀 I’m an MSci Chemical Physics student at the University of Bristol in the UK.
+- 👀 I’m an MSci Chemical Physics student at the University of Bristol

 - 🌱 I’m currently learning html, css, and python!